SuboptimalEng/orbital/README.md

 # 💻 Developer Guide

-This part of the README is dedicated for anyone who wishes to get into the technical details of Orbital.
+This part of the README is dedicated to anyone who wishes to get into the technical details of Orbital.
+(Disclaimer: I started learning React and TypeScript two months ago so I would really appreciate any feedback on the code!)

 ## Tech Stack